vrhernandez/salesboard/README.md

 2. Create a user
 3. Start the timer every time you watch Scrimba videos
 4. When you complete a video, select the Video Watched button
-5. When you complete a project, select the project completed button
+5. When you complete a project, select the Project Completed button
-6. watch as your progress, live achievements, hours/videos watched increase!
+6. Watch as your progress, live achievements, hours/videos watched increase!

 ---
 ## Languages